mcneilllucy/synapsis/README.md

 ![two-channel](resources/figures/2-channel.png)

 *Figure 1: a two channel image of a meiotic spread.
-Antibody stains are SYCP3 (red, illuminates synaptonemal complexes) and MLH3 (green, illuminates sites of meiotic crossovers).*
+Antibody stains are SYCP3 (red, illuminates synaptonemal complexes) and MLH3 (green, illuminates sites of meiotic crossovers).
+Image taken by Vanessa Tsui in 2020.*

 which can also be separated into the two channels (greyscale, right).